 What's happening on campus

 See more events online.
-Highlighted events through mid-January are listed below.
+Highlighted events through early October are listed below.

 Celebrating Women Awards: September 20, noon-1:30 p.m., Kirkhof Center, Grand River Room; join the Women's Commission for a luncheon to celebrate award recipients

 Faculty Artist Recital: September 20, 7:30 p.m., Performing Arts Center, Sherman van Solkema Recital Hall; Pablo Mahave-Veglia, professor of cello, will be joined by Paulina Zamora, pianist

 Food Drive for Replenish: September 21, 10:30 a.m.-3:30 p.m., Cook Carillon Tower plaza; the Kaufman Interfaith Institute and partners will host a food drive for Replenish, the student basic needs pantry